CodeYourFuture/syllabus/docs/git/cheatsheet.md

 ![Clone repository modal](./assets/cloning-4.png)

 7. Click the Clone button, and wait until it has finished cloning

-8. Congrats!
+Congrats!
 You have successfully cloned a repo from Github! 🎉

-## I want to open VS Code with my repo
+## I want to open Visual Studio Code with my repo

 Follow these steps if you already have the repo on your computer and you want to edit the files.